Charles P. Segal Student Travel and Research Fellowships

 Fellowships for Graduate Students

 In addition to the financial aid allocated annually by the Department through the Graduate School's Office of Financial Aid, there are many fellowships, both internal and external, for travel and research for which graduate students can compete.
-Information about many of these fellowships and their deadlines has been compiled by the Graduate School into two books issued annually which are available in the Graduate Lounge.
-Notices and flyers sent to us by the Graduate School and outside agencies are posted on the Department bulletin boards.
-See also the website of the Fellowships Office.
+Information about many of these fellowships and their deadlines is available in the CARAT Database for Grants and Fellowships.
+See also the websites of the GSAS Fellowships Office and the Committee on General Scholarships.

 The following Graduate School scholarships and fellowships are reserved in whole or in part for graduate students of the Classics: